-Datawatch provides a solution that creates visualizations from structured and unstructured data and, most importantly, integrate across data types and sources.
-Options for data visualization includes tables and grids, surface plots, stack graphs, and spread graphs.
+Datawatch provides a solution that creates visualizations from structured and unstructured data and, most importantly, integrates across data types and sources.
+Options for data visualization include tables and grids, surface plots, stack graphs, and spread graphs.
 All data visualizations are interactive and they offer a dashboard for integrating across data.
-They offer a free trial and training, but don’t display pricing on their website.
+They offer a free trial and training but don’t display pricing on their website.

-Workday Big Data Analytics provides a solutions for data visualization for both structured and unstructured data.
+Workday Big Data Analytics provides solutions for data visualization for both structured and unstructured data.